 What Prevents Women Seeking Tweakments?

 For many people the 'thing they don't like about their face' does bother them and it does make them feel less confident, but it's fear that stops them doing anything about it.
-There is a lot of mystery about non-surgical aesthetics and a huge misconception that everyone who has Botox or filler looks fake.
+There is a lot of mystery about non-surgical aesthetics and a huge misconception that everyone who has injectables looks fake.

 As Claire says: "All of the words just frighten me, 'peel', 'needle', 'acid'... none of it sounds good!
 But my main worry about doing anything involving an injection into my face is how do I know it won't make me look really weird in 5-10 years' time - like Courtney Cox"

 Part of Glowday's mission is to educate women like Claire who are fearful of Botox and fillers, that good work is subtle and natural.
 That actually, for the most part, when you visit a medical aesthetics professional nobody else is even likely to notice you've had anything done.
 Glowday's clinics pride themselves on discreet and bespoke treatments.
 We're pretty confident that every clinic on Glowday would agree that Courtney Cox HAS overdone the filler and she isn't a good advert for non-surgical aesthetics.
 We don't see enough of the celebrities who are good examples of tweakments, because they look like themselves and don't admit to it.
 But, you can be pretty sure, if you're looking at a celebrity over the age of 40 who has very smooth skin and looks absolutely amazing for their age, they're dabbling in non-surgical aesthetics.
 It may be Profhilo, it may be fillers, it may be wrinkle relaxing... it will most certainly be medical grade skincare - it will always be *something*